What Happens if Your Car Is Stolen With No Insurance?

 • Engine immobilizers

-A $200 GPS tracker pays for itself in 18 months through insurance savings alone, then continues reducing premiums while improving recovery chances.
+A $200 GPS tracker pays for itself within 18 months through insurance discounts, then continues saving money while improving recovery chances.

 Auto Theft Insurance Explained